erichmenge/handlers-js/README.md

 * Works "out of the box" with Turbolinks
 * Easy setup with pjax
 * Isolation.
 Code isn't executed where it doesn't belong.
-No worrying about code leaking by binding to different styles and element IDs.
+No worrying about code leaking by binding to different classes and element IDs.
 * Consistent patterns.

 ## Installation